 | Off-season, low demand | 15–25% | 35–50% |

-A weekly discount of 10-20% is standard on Airbnb.
-This means a guest staying 7 nights pays 10-20% less per night than a guest staying 1-2 nights.
-The discount should be enough to attract longer stays while keeping your effective nightly rate above your minimum price.
+A weekly discount of 10–20% is the standard range on Airbnb.
+A guest staying 7 nights pays 10–20% less per night than a short-stay guest, yet the total booking value is substantially higher.
+Set the discount at the level where the effective nightly rate still clears your minimum price threshold after cleaning costs are factored in.

-Monthly discounts typically range from 25-50% off the standard nightly rate.
-A property charging $200 per night might offer $120-$150 per night for 28+ night stays.
-The lower rate is offset by zero turnover costs, guaranteed occupancy, and reduced platform fees on longer reservations.
+Monthly discounts typically run 25–50% off the base nightly rate.
+A property priced at $200 per night might accept $120–$150 per night for 28+ night stays.
+The lower per-night rate is offset by near-zero turnover costs, predictable occupancy, and Airbnb's reduced host-service fee on long reservations.

 Stay ahead of the curve